toolleeo/cli-apps/README.md

 ## <a name="security"></a>Security and encryption

 * [cipher](https://github.com/ash-shell/cipher) - An Ash module that makes it easy to perform aes-256-cbc encryption for files and directories.
-* [cpass](https://github.com/OliverLew/cpass) - Another console UI for pass.
 * [dpg](https://github.com/62726164/dpg) - The Deterministic Password Generator - Generates passwords based on a master password and the indication of the website/service/username, without the need of storing anything.
 * [encfs](http://www.arg0.net/#!encfs/c1awt) - Encrypted filesystem in user-space based on [FUSE](https://it.wikipedia.org/wiki/FUSE); mounts an encrypted directory into a clear one.
 * [Firejail](https://firejail.wordpress.com/) - A SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
 * [GnuPG](https://gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
-* [gopass](https://www.gopass.pw/) - gopass is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
-The target audience are professional developers and sysadmins (and especially teams of those) who are well versed with a command line interface.
 * [hashcat](https://hashcat.net/hashcat/) - A robust and efficient password cracking tool that can help you recover lost passwords, audit password security, benchmark, or just figure out what data is stored in a hash.
-* [hide](https://github.com/whatl3y/hide) - AES-256 bit encrypted password manager with all encrypted passwords stored locally on your machine
-* [kpcli](http://kpcli.sourceforge.net/) - A command line interface for KeePass.
 * [LUKS](https://guardianproject.info/code/luks/) - Hard disk encryption tool; it stores all setup information in the partition header, enabling easy data transport or migration.
-* [pass](https://www.passwordstore.org/) - With pass, each password lives inside of a gpg encrypted file whose filename is the title of the website or resource that requires the password.
-These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
-* [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
-* [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
-* [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
-Titan is written in C and is available under the MIT license.
 * [wifi-password](https://github.com/rauchg/wifi-password) - Get wifi pass.

 ## <a name="shells"></a>Shells